 High-quality, independent evidence to inform healthcare decision-making.

-3D interactive models of human anatomy as well as media, x-rays, MRIs, animations, and live-action movies.
+3D interactive models of human anatomy as well as quizzes, x-rays, MRI scans, animations, and clinical case studies.
 Video clips can be downloaded for use in presentations.

 Drug and disease information including drug identification, drug dosing calculation, AHFS content, and patient education materials.
 Also includes Trissel’s IV compatibility, drug reports searchable by adverse reaction, indication, and contraindication, as well as MSDS and toxicology information.